Studying Unformed Objects: Translation

-If you're studying how scientists and residents try to define "the problem" to be studied and addressed, how do you define your own object of study - or what your project "is about"?
-How is it - through what kinds of attention and work - that a "scientific object" emerges through the research and writing, when part of what you are watching, is how topics themselves get formed?
+If you're studying how scientists and residents try to define the problem to be studied and addressed, then how do you define your own object of study—or what your project is "about"?
+How is it—through what kinds of attention and work—that a scientific object (see Daston 2000) emerges through the research and writing, when part of what you are watching is how topics themselves get formed?

 I hadn't drawn much since I was a child.
 I missed it, so why not, in the new fluidity of dissertation research, take a Saturday morning drawing class?
 The classes taught me what we teach in introductory anthropology courses: how much we take for granted, how much our own categories inform what we see.

-Although I brought with me to my fieldwork ideas of “scientific objects” being the focus of research studies, and although people asked me what my project “was about” which seemed to call for an object of study, the fieldwork I was doing felt more akin to gradually filling in a video game map than drawing a still life of objects set in front of me.
-In a game, you explore, wander, walk down the path until you reach a dead end- go a little further to check: ‘Is this really as far as you can go in the game?
+Although I brought with me to my fieldwork ideas of scientific objects as the focus of research studies, and although people asked me what my project was "about” (which seemed to call for an object of study), the fieldwork I was doing felt more akin to gradually filling in a video game map than drawing a still life of objects set in front of me.
+In a game, you explore, wander, walk down the path until you reach a dead end, go a little further to check: "Is this really as far as you can go in the game?
 Or is there a way around that barrel or to scramble up that slope?
-Nope, that’s it?’
-Then back track.
+Nope, that’s it."
+Then you backtrack.
 Set off in another direction.
-Fill in more of the map of places-you-can-go, and it transforms your map from blank space and fuzzy edges into a sketch of roads, towns, rivers, and mountains just waiting to be visited.
-With those in place, you know where you can go next, and you can return to each town you choose to fill it in in detail, or skip those you like.
+You fill in more of the map of places-you-can-go, and this transforms your map from blank space and fuzzy edges into a sketch of roads, towns, rivers, and mountains just waiting to be visited.
+With those in place, you know where you can go next and you can return to each town you choose to fill in or skip.

-In writing about drawing and mapping I’m mostly thinking about those moments of designing a grant proposal and doing fieldwork.
-Kathleen Stewart’s provocation post tackles instead the question of how ethnographic objects emerge when/through writing.
+In writing about drawing and mapping, I’m mostly thinking about those moments of designing a grant proposal and doing fieldwork.
+Kathleen Stewart’s provocation tackles instead the question of how ethnographic objects emerge when/through writing.

-She suggests, in my reading of her, that compositional writing doesn’t aim to populate a mirror world in some non place ("located nowhere in particular") or with ready-made objects "like the state or regional prejudice."
-Instead compositional writing spreads itself across a cartography, itself already layered and layered with sediments of different years, people, feelings, memories, rocks, plants, critters, footsteps, "things that happened here", and “things that could happen” - like the aerial map, family photos, and landscape planning designs that get taken out in discussions of neighborhood, environmental contamination, and hopes for the future at my site - each layered, vying and nudging one another for attention and a chance to take root.
+She suggests, in my reading of her text, that compositional writing doesn’t aim to populate a mirror world in some nonplace ("located nowhere in particular") or with readymade objects "like the state or regional prejudice."
+Instead, compositional writing spreads itself across a cartography, itself already layered with sediments of different years, people, feelings, memories, rocks, plants, critters, footsteps, "things that happened here," and “things that could happen”—like the aerial map, family photos, and landscape plans that get taken out in discussions of neighborhood, environmental contamination, and hopes for the future at my field site—each layered, vying and nudging one another for attention and a chance to take root.

-These co-mingling layers, the very “throwing together of phenomena,” create a world (are a worlding) for the fieldworker, scientist, neighbor, or reader to care about, to explore with curiosity, to wander through, to map for themselves[2,3].
-The densely alive language she quotes of Red House is a prime example: it is a call to explore, a call to engage.
+These commingling layers, the very “throwing together of phenomena,” create a world (are a worlding) for the fieldworker, scientist, neighbor, or reader to care about, to explore with curiosity, to wander through, to map for themselves.1 The densely alive language Stewart quotes from Red House is a prime example: it is a call to explore, a call to engage.

 To me, the power in this kind of writing is, to borrow her expression, to “prompt curiosity and care.”
 To invite the reader, just as the fieldworker, to continue to look closely, to wonder, what that angle really does, rather than stopping short under the assumption that we already know.

 I'd like to think that the wandering, the mapping, the exploring with curiosity is where anthropological objects come from.
 Being in the midst of fieldwork and preliminary writing, all I can do is take this on faith.
-I tell myself it is okay, generative in fact, to dwell just a bit longer in the space of curious not-knowing.
+I tell myself it is OK—generative, in fact—to dwell just a bit longer in the space of curious not-knowing.
 I have seen this work in drawing.
 We will see what it does in fieldwork and writing.

-The artwork of Simonetta Moro also plays with this layering, mapping, and formative spaces: http://www.simonettamoro.com/about/pages/statement.html
+1. The artwork of Simonetta Moro also plays with this process of layering and mapping formative spaces.